Purpose of this guide

 A great way to do this, is to use segmentation feature to identify customers who gave a low score but didn’t leave any feedback.
 Send a tailored follow-up asking for more details on why they rated your product or service negatively.

-Tools and Integrations for NPS
+Tools and integrations for NPS

-What third-party tools can I integrate with Survicate for better NPS analysis?
+1.What third-party tools can I integrate with Survicate for better NPS analysis?

 Survicate analysis feature allows you to see how response rate changes over time, see all information you’ve collected about a specific respondent along with their response, filter results using advanced analysis, and more, you can also integrate with other tools for more analysis.
 Here are some examples: